p12h4/DF-Guide/Bedrock/Guide.md

 ### 1.8.0:
 - Bedrock can be obtained by making a bamboo-based Bedrock farm in the end.
 The farm is powered by end crystals that regenerate the Bedrock automatically.
-A video showcasing how it works can be seen [here](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Media/Bamboo%20based%20Bedrock%20block%20farm.mp4)
+A video showing how to do it can be seen [here](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Media/Bamboo%20based%20Bedrock%20block%20farm.mp4)
 <br>